Loews profit rises as catastrophe losses at CNA fall

 Revenue increased 8 percent to $3.71 billion from the previous year.

-Revenue from Diamond Offshore Drilling Inc (DO.N), in which Loews has a 50.4 percent stake, fell to $234 million from $335 million.
+Revenue from Diamond Offshore Drilling Inc, in which Loews has a 50.4 percent stake, fell to $234 million from $335 million.

 Shares of Loews, which has a market value of about $16.8 billion, closed at $42.39 on the New York Stock Exchange on Friday.